aflin/Self_Hosted_Search_Engine/README.md

 Browser extension and server saves visited pages to a personal search engine

 # Extension
-We have not yet published to safari stores.
-Chrome web store is pending.
-Official Firefox extension is now available [here](https://addons.mozilla.org/en-US/firefox/addon/self-hosted-search-engine/).
+We have not yet published to safari store.

-For now, to use in Chrome, you will need to enable developer tools and use the [/extension/](extension/) directory in this repo to load the extension.
-We will update when the extension is on the chrome web store.
+The Chrome extension available [here](https://chromewebstore.google.com/detail/self-hosted-search-engine/djekcahnfnhijkpnhfcmcgldbkoiagjd).

+The Firefox extension is available [here](https://addons.mozilla.org/en-US/firefox/addon/self-hosted-search-engine/).

 # Server